ToodleTM/toodle/README.md

 Then open the app/views/index.html file and remove the code between the "piwik" tags ;) To avoid JS errors you might want to remove the _paq calls you'll find in the angular controllers.

+##Some of the things to come :

+* Ability to rearrange players in a started tournament
+* Player seeding in a started tournament
+* Tournament export / restore
+* "How-to" quickly deploy a standalone server / use toodle as a regular desktop app